qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 may be more suitable for mapping intended for on-screen use only, especially where styles (especially font sizes) are shared between application.

-Note that rendering in layouts is not affected by this setting; it always respects the specified DPI for the target output device.
-Also note that |checkbox| :guilabel:`Respect screen DPI` uses the physical screen DPI as reported by the operating system, which may not be accurate for all displays.
+.. note:: Rendering in layouts is not affected by the :guilabel:`Respect screen DPI` setting; it always respects the specified DPI for the target output device.
+  Also note that this setting uses the physical screen DPI as reported by the operating system, which may not be accurate for all displays.

 .. index:: Map tools
 .. _maptools_options: